erfanghorbanee/DigitalForensics-UNIGE/README.md

 # DigitalForensics-UNIGE

-solutions to some assignments of Digital Forensics course that I attended during my master's degree at UNIGE (University of Genova).
+Solutions to some assignments of the Digital Forensics course that I took during my master's degree at UNIGE (University of Genova).